Carnitine palmitoyltransferase 1A deficiency

-The incidence of primary carnitine transporter deficiency has been estimated to be 1:37,000 newborns in Australia (151) and 1:142,000 in the United States (137), with the highest incidence of 1:300 reported in the Faroe Islands, an archipelago that has remained geographically isolated (98).
-It has been suggested that newborn screening may miss cases of the high affinity carnitine transporter defect, as carnitine is transferred from the mother to the child via the placenta and concentrations of carnitine may be normal in an infant if the sample is collected shortly after birth (71).
+The incidence of primary carnitine transporter deficiency has been estimated to be 1 in 37,000 newborns in Australia (154) and 1 in 142,000 in the United States (140), with the highest incidence of 1 in 300 reported in the Faroe Islands, an archipelago that has remained geographically isolated (101).
+It has been suggested that newborn screening may miss cases of the high affinity carnitine transporter defect, as carnitine is transferred from the mother to the child via the placenta and concentrations of carnitine may be normal in an infant if the sample is collected shortly after birth (74).
 The carnitine concentrations may then decline over time.
-It has, therefore, been suggested that there be 2 screenings, the first within approximately 48 hours after birth and the second at 7 to 21 days of life (71).
+It has, therefore, been suggested that there be 2 screenings, the first within approximately 48 hours after birth and the second at 7 to 21 days of life (74).

 In 1 study, the frequency of mutations in the SLC22A5 gene encoding OCTN2 was determined in 324 individuals with cardiomyopathy and compared to that in a normal population (02).
-The frequency of variants affecting carnitine transport was 0.61% (2/324) in patients with cardiomyopathy, which was not significantly different from the frequency of 1.11% (3/324) in the general population.
+The frequency of variants affecting carnitine transport was 0.61% (2 out of 324) in patients with cardiomyopathy, which was not significantly different from the frequency of 1.11% (3/324) in the general population.
 This suggests that heterozygosity for OCTN2 deficiency is not more frequent in patients with unselected types of cardiomyopathy.